DavidCincotta/cs326-final-bet/docs/milestone1.md

 # Sitemap and Wireframes
 Our application will first require the user to login, or create an account if they do not already have one.
 A UMass email will be required for both.
 After logging in, the user is redirected to the front page.
 There is a sidebar menu that can be toggled on and off that contains links to the different tabs off the application.
-The tabs on the front page are for **Courses**, **Directory**, and **Search**.
+The tabs on the front page are for **Courses**, **Directory**, **Search**, **Notifications**, and **Settings**.
 The front page acts as a search interface to find the different courses that are available.
+The functions of the tabs are:
-The Courses tab allows the user to view the classes they have already added.
-The directory tab contains a list of all classes on the site listed alphabetically.
-The search bar will, you guessed it, allow the user to find a specific course if it exists.
-This home page will also be where the user can choose to create a new course page.
+1. The Courses tab allows the user to view the classes they have already added.
+2. The Directory tab contains a list of all classes on the site listed alphabetically.
+3. The Search tab will, you guessed it, allow the user to find a specific course if it exists.
+4. The Notifications tab will show the latest activity on course pages followed by the user.
+5. The Settings tab will allow the user to update the username and password information.

+The home page is also where the user can choose to create a new course page.
 They will enter various information such as the course number and name.
 There will also be an entry for a character limited description which is displayed in the tables listing the courses, and another entry for a longer description displayed on the course's page.

 After selecting a course, the user is faced with a different menu; the tabs now read **Information**, **Resources**, and **Forum**.
+The functions of these tabs are:
-The Information tab is loaded by default and displays course information, such as who the current instructor is and the years the course has been active.
-The Resources tab will keep a running list of all the helpful things students have found over the years.
+1. The Information tab is loaded by default and displays course information, such as who the current instructor is and the years the course has been active.
+2. The Resources tab will keep a running list of all the helpful things students have found over the years.
 This information is not deleted, always appended to.
-The Forum tab will provide the ability to make a post to ask questions or provide random bits of wisdom, and all posts will allow users to reply and carry out conversations about their experience in the course.
+3. The Forum tab will provide the ability to make a post to ask questions or provide random bits of wisdom, and all posts will allow users to reply and carry out conversations about their experience in the course.

 ## Sitemap
 ![Alt text](https://github.com/DavidCincotta/cs326-final-bet/blob/main/docs/sitemap.png?raw=true "sitemap")